 This cover board option is composed of a lightweight cementitious core and reinforced with a mesh.

 Pros — Cementitious board is well suited as a cover board for all commercial roofing systems.
 It possesses excellent resistance to fire, moisture, and hail.
 Additionally, this option has excellent resistance to damage from foot traffic and punctures and has a high PSI rating.

 Cons — Although the cementitious board has many advantages as a cover board option, it does have a few drawbacks.
 For instance, it is cumbersome and difficult to maneuver during a roof installation.
-Also, it must be fully adhered to create a bonded roof installation.
+Also, it must be fully adhered to in order to create a bonded roof installation.
 These factors, plus the high material cost and additional labor costs, make the cementitious board an expensive, albeit useful, cover board option for your next commercial roofing project.